pmndrs/react-three-flex/README.md

 </Flex>
 ```

-**⚠️ WATCH OUT!** Yoga flexbox engine uses integer numbers to perform layout calculation, so to preserve precision make sure you choose big enough numbers for sizes.
+**⚠️ WATCH OUT!** Yoga flexbox engine uses integer numbers to perform layout calculation, so to preserve precision `react-three-flex` multiplies every element size and flex prop by the `scaleFactor` of the root flex container.
+By default it's `100`, and works well for small scenes.
+If you use a different scene scale, make sure to tweak it accordingly.

 ![Bounds](./docs/bounds.png)